 He is honest, has integrity, is gifted in work, and so loving.

-MAMA BEETZ – She is a new soul, sparky, independent, arrogant, smart as a whip, and spicy fun.
+MAMA BEETZ – She is feral plain and simple, and all that comes with it – sparky, independent, arrogant, smart as a whip, and spicy fun.
 She has no sense of her body in space and time, and while she is bullet fast and powerful, she is most of the time like an unguided missal.
 Her herding instincts are strong, stalk, hard eye, balance to handler, all of it, she has lots of herding mojo.

 This big little lady is very dog oriented, she loves dogs, the ones she lives with and the ones out and about.

 She doesn’t like to snuggle, she likes distance.
 If she does want to touch base she will put her head in your lap and you have seconds of loving touch, and then she is off again.
 She is curious about her environment, investigative, confident for her age, and a budding problem solver.